PInvoke Support

 }

-Other non-primitive parameters that require Marshal can be processed in the same way.
+Other non-primitive type parameters that need marshalling can be handled in the same way.